erkyrath/glkterm/readme.txt

 As you can see from the code, I've kept a policy of catching every error that I can possibly catch, and printing visible warnings.

-The 32-bit integer identifiers used by the game program (winid_t, strid_t, frefid_t) are created by casting structure pointers to uint32.
-See the beginning of glkterm.h for the macros that handle this.
-If your system uses pointers larger than 32 bits, or if there's some wackiness that prevents you casting pointers to numbers and back, you'll have to create some other identifier system.
-(A hash table would work fine.)
-(Soon this will all change, when the Glk API goes to opaque C pointers instead of integer identifiers.)

 Other than that, this code should be portable to any C environment which has an ANSI stdio library and a curses.h library.
 The likely trouble spots are glk_fileref_delete_file() and glk_fileref_does_file_exist() --